A Local's Favourite Caves in Iceland

 Leiðarendi cave - photo by my husband Jón Víðis

-There are several other (probably a couple of hundred) caves, which I have yet to visit in Iceland, some of which are close to Reykjavík, like Leiðarendi cave and Arnarker.
+There are several other caves (probably a couple of hundred) in Iceland that I have yet to visit, some of which are close to Reykjavík, such as Leiðarendi cave and Arnarker.

-This travel-blog is my take on the Icelandic caves, and with time I will hopefully add more interesting caves to my travel-blog.
+This travel blog is my take on Icelandic caves, and over time, I hope to add more interesting caves to this list.

 Have a lovely time exploring the caves of Iceland :)